Old School–New School controversy: PCUS in the South

 Amongst the Southern Presbyterians, the reunion of the Old School and New School factions failed to create a major effect.
 The New School Presbyterians of the South simply wound up being absorbed into the larger Old School Presbyterian faction.
 Shifts in theological attitudes in the PCUS would not begin until the 1920s and 1930s.

 PC-USA in the North

 Amongst Northern Presbyterians, the effect of the reunion was felt soon after.
 The PC-USA eventually found itself becoming increasingly ecumenical and supporting various social causes.
 At the same time, the PC-USA also became increasingly lax in doctrinal subscription, and New School attempts to modify Calvinism would become embodied in the 1903 revision of the Westminster Standards.
-In time, the PC-USA would eventually welcome the Arminian Cumberland Presbyterians into their fold (1906), and incidences such as the Charles A. Briggs trial of 1893 would become simply a precursor of the fundamentalist–modernist controversy of the 1920s.
+In time, the PC-USA would eventually welcome most of the Arminian Cumberland Presbyterians into their fold (1906), and incidents such as the Charles A. Briggs trial of 1893 would become simply a precursor of the fundamentalist–modernist controversy of the 1920s.